| Exam Name | ACT Aspire Early High School Practice Exam – 2026 Updated |

 Answer: B

-Rationale: Summarizing requires synthesizing key points into a concise overview, demonstrating comprehension.
+Rationale: Summarizing requires synthesizing key points into a concise overview, demonstrating comprehension. - In math, what does a function describe?

 A. Random values